amit-taware/cucumber-java-selenium-webdriver-example/README.md

 Following are objectives

-To bring up the Selenium Grid infrastructure on-demand To run our selenium tests inside a docker container
+-To bring up the Selenium Grid infrastructure on-demand

+-To run our selenium tests inside a docker container

-To run multiple test suites in parallel
+-To run multiple test suites in parallel

-To run our tests in the cloud like AWS / Azure / Google-cloud To build a CI + CD pipeline to automatically build our selenium project, package it as a docker image & push it into DockerHub.
+-To run our tests in the cloud like AWS / Azure / Google-cloud

+-To build a CI + CD pipeline to automatically build our selenium project, package it as a docker image & push it into DockerHub.

 I am planning to use following stack to use